Alien 3: Critical response

-Fincher disowned the film.
-He told The Guardian in 2009 that "no one hated it more than me; to this day, no one hates it more than me".
+Fincher has since disowned the film.
+He told The Guardian in 2009, "No one hated it more than me; to this day, no one hates it more than me."
 He also blamed the producers for not putting trust in him.
+While Weaver has stood by the final film and expressed that she "loved working with" Fincher, she heavily criticized the treatment of him by 20th Century Fox, stating: "That was a transition moment when studios stopped being about 'let's make great films' and started being about 'let's not lose money.'
+They had the great idea to put David Fincher aboard for his first film, but then not to support the guy was very idiotic."
+Charles Dance also stood by the film, considering it better than its predecessor, and also praised Fincher's direction: "I remember walking on this huge set at Pinewood Studios and Fincher comes up and fires off his shot list for the day.
+Here's this guy young enough to be my son who knew all the crew's jobs, all the shots he wanted, and where he was going to make the cuts in the film, and I thought, 'My God, this guy is going to go far.'"

-Several critics have regarded the Assembly Cut superior to the theatrical release.
+Several critics have regarded the Assembly Cut as superior to the theatrical release.
 Journalist Nick Schager called it a "fascinating, often fantastic" film, its additional scenes a "disdainful critique of religion".
 Critic Tim Brayton remarked it "feels much fleeter and more driven even though it's a solid 30 minutes longer".

 Accolades

 The film's visual effects were nominated for an Academy Award, losing to Death Becomes Her, and for a BAFTA Award for Best Special Visual Effects.
 The film was also nominated for seven Saturn Awards, a Hugo Award and won a MTV Movie Award for Best Action Sequence.

 Other media

 Novelization

 A novelization of the film was authored by Alan Dean Foster, writer of the novelizations of Alien and Aliens.
 Foster's adaptation includes many scenes that were cut from the final film, some of which later reappeared in the "Assembly Cut".
 Foster wanted his adaptation to differ from the film's script, which he disliked, but Walter Hill declared he should not alter the storyline.
 Foster later commented: "So out went my carefully constructed motivations for all the principal prisoners, my preserving the life of Newt (her killing in the film is an obscenity), and much else.
 Embittered by this experience, that's why I turned down Alien Resurrection."